Broker Check

 I’m glad you asked.
 IRAs come with some caveats that you need to be aware of before you make that first deposit.

-- Caveat #3: The burden of record keeping is on you.
-If you make nondeductible contributions to a Traditional IRA, you need to track those.
+• #3: The burden of record keeping is on you.
+If you make nondeductible contributions to a Traditional IRA, you need to track those on Form 8606 of your tax return.
 Why?
-Because if you've already paid taxes on those dollars (and got no deduction the year you contributed), you don't want to pay taxes again when you withdraw the funds from your Traditional IRA.
-The IRS won't keep track of this for you.
+Because if you’ve already paid taxes on those dollars (and got no deduction the year you contributed), you don’t want to pay taxes again when you withdraw the funds from your Traditional IRA.
+The IRS won’t keep track of this for you.

-- Caveat #4: Traditional IRAs are subject to Required Minimum Distributions (RMD) once the account owner attains age 72.
+• #4: Traditional IRAs are subject to Required Minimum Distributions (RMD) once the account owner attains age 73 (age 75 beginning in 2033).
 At some point the tax deferral party will end, and Uncle Sam will demand his cut.
 Your annual RMD is calculated using this formula:

 IRA Account Balance on December 31 of Prior Year = RMD